mgsosna/mattsosna.com/_posts/careers/2020-10-26-DS-transition-2.md

 If we're aware of these discrepancies, we can try to implement fixes such as [differentially weighting classes in the sample](https://www.researchgate.net/post/How-can-I-deal-with-uneven-sample-sizes-in-my-study).
 But the best remedy is to make sure the sample [is truly representative of the broader population](https://www.healthknowledge.org.uk/public-health-textbook/research-methods/1a-epidemiology/methods-of-sampling-population).
 Note: this is often easier said than done!

 ### Model fundamentals
 Let's say we take all these considerations to heart and are confident our sample is representative of the broader population.
 Now what?
 Since it's easy to build a model that actually isn't informative at all, let's start with a foundation for what models and their components are.
-We'll first cover two of the main types of models $-$ **regression** and **classification** $-$ before diving into **coefficients** and **residuals.** These concepts will help us understand what a model is, how to quantify trends in our data, and how to evaluate model accuracy.
+We'll first take a high-level view of two of the main types of models $-$ **regression** and **classification** $-$ before diving into **coefficients** and **residuals**, as well as **linear and logistic regression.** These concepts will help us understand what a model is, how to quantify trends in our data, and how to evaluate model accuracy.

 #### Regression and classification
-The type of model we'll want to build will depend on whether we're predicting a *continuous* or *discrete* outcome.
+The type of model we'll want to build will depend on whether we want to predict a *continuous* or *discrete* outcome.
 A continuous value is a number with a decimal, like 0.555 mL, 1.0 g, or $13.81.
 A discrete value is a distinct category, like "big," "red," or "cat." ("Big red cat" could also be a category!)

 We use regression models to predict continuous outcomes and classification models to predict discrete outcomes.
 A typical regression model could answer the question *"What is a student's score on an exam, given factors like how much they studied?"* A classification model, meanwhile, would answer *"Does a student pass the exam, given factors like how much they studied?"* The regression is predicting the student's specific score, while the classification predicts whether they belong to the "passed" or "failed" categories.